This post will review one of the foundational strategies of power.

 That way, fewer people will want to trip you and beat you, and more people will want to join you and support you.

 This is why high-warmth/high-power is one of the foundational strategies of power.
 It’s the one most likely to equip you with friends and allies, within win-win and collaborative relationships.

-To sum it up, in most free-forming relationships, which are the majority of our modern world’s relationships, warmth complements and increases your power.
+In most free-forming relationships, which are the majority in our modern world, warmth complements and increases your power.

-The mistake that too many men do is to completely erase warmth in an effort to be more “alpha” and dominant.
+The mistake many men commit is to completely erase warmth in an effort to be more “alpha” and dominant.

-While that’s a good strategy in some settings, your overall strategy is this: aim to be both high warmth and high power.
+And while that’s a good strategy in some settings and situations, your overall strategy is this: aim to be both high warmth and high power.